nomilous/notice/README.md

 * Middleware can be hot-swapped.
 * Middleware is perfect for **rou[t](https://twitter.com/)ing** information streams.
-* Their flow-control and sequencial subscribe-ability creates something akin to an assembly line.
+* Their flow-control and sequencial subscribe-ability describes a dynamic assembly line.
 * An assembly (or disassembly) line can abstractify object storage and retreival.